florianfesti/boxes/README.txt

 their end.
 It is assumed that you are (roughly) drawing into the direction of the x axis, with the inside of the part being above the line.
 You need to turn counter clockwise (mathematically positive) to get a closed shape.
-These commands typically procude some sort of edges.
+These commands typically produce some sort of edges.

 Finger joints
 .............